1. Setup

 JLine

 Running command line applications such as fansh in the Java VM can be unpleasant in Unix and OS X environments because control keys such as the arrow keys are not handled.
 You can add JLine to your system classpath to fix this.
 The built-in bash launcher scripts will automatically add "lib/java/jline.jar" into the classpath.
 Both JLine3 LineReader and JLine2 ConsoleReader are supported.
-If JLine is not found, then java.lang.Console
+Although more features are supported if using JLine3.
+If JLine is not found, then java.io.Console

 is used as a fallback.
-To integrate command line support into your application use Env.prompt
+To integrate command line support into your application use the Console

 Newer versions of Java do not support adding jars to {java-home}/lib/ext